djepar/CoursGenInfo/web-dev/Meta/MetaBackEnd/IntroDB/NotesMetaDB.md

 - Atomicity : All changes to data are performed as if they are a single operation.
 That is, all the changes are performed, or none of them are.
 - Consistency : Data remains in a consistent state from state to finish, reinforcing data integrity
 - Isolation : The intermediate state of a transaction is not visible to other transactions, and as a result, transactions that run concurrently appear to be serialized.
-- Durbility : after the successful completion of a transaction, changes to data persist and are not undone, even in the event of a system failure.
+- Durablity : after the successful completion of a transaction, changes to data persist and are not undone, even in the event of a system failure.

 """
 from : https://www.ibm.com/cloud/learn/relational-databases